djedynak259/spotify-project/README.md

 The spofiy Endpoint API docs does not list endpoints to search by specific genre, so I used the related artists endpoint to return a list of related artists.

 ## findArtistAlbumsIds
 The album search by artist API allows 50 results max, and some artists have over 50 albums.
-This function generates a list of ALL albums per artist using the offset header and returns a list of album ids.
+This function generates a list of ALL U.S. albums per artist using the offset header and returns a list of album ids.
+If desired, api call can easily be altered to only allow full length albums.  (currently albums and singles are included)

 ## topThreeAlbumsByPopularity
 Uses album ids to find album details including popularity.
 Albums are sorted by popularity and anything below the top 3 are filtered out.